keybase/bot-sshca/docs/contributing.md

 #### SSH Operations

+When the ssh-keygen command is available, ssh keys are generated via the ssh-keygen command.
+In this case, generated SSH keys are ed25519 keys.
+If the ssh-keygen command is not available, SSH keys are generated in pure go code and are ecdsa keys.

-SSH keys are generated in pure go code.
-All generated SSH keys are ed25519 private keys. keybaseca uses the ssh-keygen binary in order to complete all key signing operations.
+keybaseca uses the ssh-keygen binary in order to complete all key signing operations.

 #### KBFS